-- Configuring Your Cluster for the Hive View
+- Configuring Your Cluster [43]

-- Creating the Hive View Instance
+- Creating the Hive View Instance [45]

-- Using the Hive View
+- Using the Hive View [48]

+- Troubleshooting [54]

 The Tez View integrates with the Hive View.
 Please install the Tez View when you install the Hive View.
-See Using the Tez View
+See Using the Tez View for more information.